cfengine/documentation/getting-started/installation/installation-enterprise.markdown

 ## Licensed installations

+If you are evaluating CFEngine Enterprise or otherwise using it in an environment with less than 25 agents connecting to a Policy Server, you do not need a license and there is no expiry.

-Send the Policy Server's public key (`/var/cfengine/ppkeys/localhost.pub`) to CFEngine support to obtain a license.
+If you are a customer, please send the Policy Server's public key (`/var/cfengine/ppkeys/localhost.pub`) to CFEngine support to obtain a license.
 CFEngine will send you a `license.dat` file.
 Copy the obtained license file to `/var/cfengine/masterfiles/license.dat`